-A common and widespread clumping epiphytic fern typically found growing in trees and on rocks (lithophytic) in rainforest and wet sclerophyll forests.
+It is typically found growing in trees (epiphytic) and on rocks (lithophytic) in rainforest and wet sclerophyll forests.

-It is a clumping fern, very identifiable, with its long fronds coming from a central origin which is a condensed rhizome.
+It is a clumping fern, easily identifiable, with its long fronds coming from a central origin which is a condensed rhizome.

-The fronds are generally sword-shaped (lanceolate) to 80 cm long and about 20 cm wide, mid to light green in colour with a strong midrib.
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, the fronds are generally sword-shaped (lanceolate) to 80 cm long and about 20 cm wide, mid to light green in colour with a strong midrib, often with undulating margins.

-Spores are produced in linear sori, to 6 cm long by 0.1 cm wide which are arranged in continuous parallel lines on the underside of the frond, along the secondary veins, from the midvein to about halfway to the edge of the frond.
+In this species, spores are produced in linear sori (spore-houses), to 6 cm long by 0.1 cm wide which are arranged in continuous parallel lines on the underside of the frond, along the secondary veins, from the midvein to about halfway to the edge of the frond.

 Can be attached to trees and rocks in a garden and can also be grown in pots.
 Grow in dappled sun but keep out of hot western sun.

-Give reliable moisture but can be self-contained if growing in a shady area with reliable rainfall.
+Give reliable moisture but can be self-maintaining if growing in a shady area with reliable rainfall.

-Can get scale on the underside of its fronds.
+Watch out for scale on the underside of its fronds, especially if grown inside.

 Propagation is from plant division or by spores.